arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 After completion of this module, learners will be able to:

 - Create a Git repository
-- Update files in the repository
+- Add and make changes to files in the repository
 - Write short helpful descriptions to track the changes

 @end